What to do before you cancel Direct Save Telecom broadband

 The monthly cost is £20 per month for each month until the end of your minimum term.
 There is also a charge of £69.50 per phone line if you had free setup included with the deal.
 DST will also charge £34.95 for the Wi-Fi router.

 Frequently Asked Questions about cancelling Direct Save Telecom

-- Do I need to return my Direct Save Wi-Fi router?
+Do I need to return my Direct Save Wi-Fi router?

 The router does not need to be returned.
-However, if you are still in contract you will have to pay a charge of £34.95 for the router (sending it back and not paying is not an option!).
+However, you will have to pay a charge of £34.95 for the router if you are still in contract (sending it back and not paying is not an option!).

-- Can I keep my phone number?
+Can I keep my phone number?

-- Your number can be transferred — arrange this with your new provider when signing up.
+Your number can be transferred — arrange this with your new provider when signing up.
 You may also wish to confirm with DST that they are aware the number is being transferred.

-DST may still release you from a contract because of this, but it is at its discretion and you will probably need to pursue a complaint.
+DST may still release you from a contract because of this, but this is at its discretion.
+You probably need to pursue a complaint.
 Your first port of call should be technical support to try and fix the problem.